johnyborek/ngx-prober/README.md

 Here's the promised explanation :)
 The module declaration contains dependencies of tested component.
 Usually we need some of these dependencies in test fixture as well.
-Most popular solution is to declare these dependencies twice:
+The most popular solution is to declare these dependencies twice:
 * in declaration of module which owns the component (for production use)
 * in test fixture setup (for unit tests)